Gothic: Age of Ashes

 H) Please make all reasonable efforts to respect the wishes of other participants regarding their desires to be included or excluded from photographs, video, and other recordings; and whether or not they are amenable to being tagged by name in such recordings on the internet (for example, in a photograph posted on a social networking site).
 If you continually disrespect participant(s) wishes regarding same, you may be suspended from Gothic: Age of Ashes, or asked to leave the event.

 I) It is required that every participant will submit their weapon for safety inspection during the check-in process for every event, regardless of manufacturer or prior clearance in previous safety checks.
+Weapons must remain safe throughout the event, and weapons that pass safety check initially but later become damaged or result in complaints in the field may be removed from play by staff after the fact.

 J) Playing spaces are expected to remain “in character” as well in order to assist in the immersive environment of the game.
 Gothic: Age of Ashes has out of character spaces and playing spaces, and the “Decorum” call may be used to remind players if they wander OOC in the game space.
 Repeated and excessive OOC conversation and behavior can result in a warning or other disciplinary action.
 Bathrooms are generally considered an OOC space, as are the on-site medical cabins.
 All OOC spaces may not contain traps, locks, or other in-character items within them that are not directly located on your person.
 Instead, staff will provide an in-character chest that will be placed outside of areas like the Medical Cabin that can contain in-character items and that which can be trapped or locked as necessary.